About Mobile VPN with IKEv2 User Authentication

 You can use the local authentication server on the Firebox for IKEv2 user authentication.
 If you use Firebox-DB for authentication, you must use the IKEv2-Users group that is created by default when you configure Mobile VPN with IKEv2.
 You can also add other users and groups in the IKEv2 configuration.
 The users and groups you add to the IKEv2 configuration are automatically included in the IKEv2-Users group.

-You can use a RADIUS server for IKEv2 user authentication.
-If you use a RADIUS server for authentication, you can use the default IKEv2-Users group (if you also add that group on the RADIUS authentication server), or you can add the names of users and groups that exist in the RADIUS authentication server database.
+On the Firebox, you must configure the RADIUS server, select RADIUS as the authentication method for Mobile VPN with IKEv2, and add the users and groups from your Active Directory database to the Mobile VPN with IKEv2 configuration.
+You can use the default IKEv2-Users group (if you also add that group on the RADIUS authentication server), or you can add the names of users and groups that exist in the RADIUS authentication server database.

 In Fireware v12.7 or higher, you can select AuthPoint as an authentication server in the Mobile VPN with IKEv2 configuration.
 For more information, see the Multi-Factor Authentication section on this page.